r2devops/hub/jobs/phpdocumentor/README.md

 ## How to use it

-1. Have a PHP Project with well documented functions.
+1. Have a PHP Project with well documented files.
 2. Edit [variables](#variables) or use a `phpdoc.dist.xml` file (see [syntax](https://docs.phpdoc.org/3.0/guide/references/configuration.html)).
-2. Choose a version in [version list](#versions)
 3. Add the corresponding URL to your `.gitlab-ci.yml` file (see [Getting started](/getting-started)).
 Example: